 The American Political Thought division invites individual paper and complete panel proposals from diverse political, disciplinary, and methodological approaches that explore the conference theme of “Democracy, Difference, and Destabilization” as it relates to any period of American history, up to and including the present.
 Observers from across the political and ideological spectrum have argued that liberal democratic norms and institutions are currently in a period of crisis.
 In the United States, as elsewhere, what many assumed to be a common project arising out of shared assumptions and aspirations has been riven by deep divisions over questions concerning national and ascriptive identity, civic inclusion and exclusion, economic and political inequality, the foundations and functions of government, the role of faith and morality in public life, and even the possibility of distinguishing truth from falsehood.
 Proposals that consider the extent to which different thinkers and traditions over the course of American history have diagnosed, contributed to, sought to overcome, or provided resources for addressing such fissures are especially welcome.
 All complete panel proposals will be given serious consideration, but the strongest consideration will be given to panel proposals that exhibit a high degree of intellectual coherence and feature participants from a diverse range of career stages, institutions, backgrounds, and intellectual approaches and perspectives.
 The chairs reserve the right to add new members to any preconstituted panel.

-Division Chair(s): Lindsay Benstead, Portland State University and Bassel Salloukh, Lebanese American University
+Division Chair(s): Lindsay Benstead, Portland State University; Bassel Salloukh, Lebanese American University; and Jill Schwedler, Hunter College

 Democracy, Difference and Destabilization Identity politics–and issues of equality–are as salient in the MENA region as they are elsewhere around the globe.
 Sectarianism, ethnic politics, and gender inequality all figure prominently in the region’s domestic politics, even as they reverberate across the MENA region and profoundly shape international politics.
 As regimes re-consolidate after the Arab uprisings, new questions are emerging about institutions, power, and stability.
 And as renewed struggles for equality based on citizenship, nationality, religion, sect, class, gender, and sexuality continue to shape the region’s politics and development, MENA-region scholars are finding new avenues to engage with larger questions and debates in political science.
 To contribute to dialogues on the 2020 meeting’s central theme of ‘Democracy, Difference and Destabilization,’ the Middle East and North Africa section welcomes panels and papers that engage with issues of democracy (and authoritarianism), identity, and de(stabilization) in the MENA region broadly defined.
 The section welcomes proposals from a variety of methodological and disciplinary perspectives as well as panels that explore comparisons between the MENA and other regions.